Decay of Earth’s Rocks (weathering):

 o Fire is most effective when the water content is high

-o Fire most often causes millimeter-scale flaking
+o Fire most often causes millimeter-size flaking

 E. Expansion and contraction from Wetting and Drying